aantron/better-enums/doc/DesignDecisionsFAQ.md

   type, similar to how it is done [here][infer], but that will not be suitable for all contexts, and the user may be surprised by ambiguous resolution error messages when it is not.
-- The experimental feature presented [here][underlying] would be questionable in the traits interpretation.
-It is still possible to have a non-integral underlying type with traits, but it would be strange if the traits version of the macro accepted a non-integral underlying type, and then declared the actual language enum with an integral underlying type.
-Even though that is exactly what the non-traits version does, there the language enum is hidden inside the generated type, instead of being exposed alongside a traits type.
 - Scoped constants are lost for $cxx98 unless Better Enums again wraps them in a generated type, though it will be more lightweight than a full Better Enum of the non-traits approach.